"Jaka jest przyczyna ich porażki?"

 It is much worse than you think.

-In Polish, every verb structure requires an Object, or Direct Object and Indirect Object in certain grammatical cases.
+In Polish, every verb structure requires an Object, or Direct Object and Indirect Object to be in certain grammatical cases.
 Sometimes there are 2 cases possible, each giving the phrase a different meaning (even if there are the same nouns involved).
 Sometimes the verb structure is just a verb.

 In this case, the verb structure is composed of interrogative pronoun jaki + verb jest.
 The structure jaka jest requires: